 - a.
-The permit registrant must inspect areas where industrial materials or activities are exposed to stormwater and areas where stormwater control measures, including infiltration devices, mass reduction measures, structures, catch basins, and treatment facilities are located.
-Inspections must include an evaluation of control measures consistent with the SWPCP requirements.
-Inspections must include observations of all discharge points as well as the following: - i.
+Inspect areas where industrial materials or activities are exposed to stormwater and areas where stormwater control measures, structures, catch basins, and treatment facilities are located.
+Inspections must include all discharge points and the following areas: - i.
 Industrial materials, residue, or trash that may have or could come into contact with stormwater; - ii.
 Leaks or spills from industrial equipment, drums, tanks, and other containers; - iii.
 Offsite and internal tracking of industrial or waste materials, or sediment where vehicles enter or exit the site; - iv.
 Tracking or blowing of raw, final, or waste materials that results in exposure of stormwater falling on the site; - v.
 Evidence of, or the potential for, pollutants entering the drainage system; - vi.
 Evidence of pollutants discharging to receiving waters at all discharge point(s); - vii.
-Visual observation for the presence of floating and suspended solids, color, odor, foam, visible oil sheen, or other obvious indicators of pollution in the stormwater discharge at all discharge point(s), including discharge points that have been authorized to be substantially similar in accordance with Schedule B.7.c.ii; and
+Visual observation for the presence of floating, suspended or settleable solids, color, odor, foam, visible oil sheen, or other obvious indicators of pollution in the stormwater discharge at all discharge point(s), including discharge points that have been authorized to be substantially similar in accordance with Schedule B.2.c.ii; and viii.Stormwater control measures, including treatment, to ensure they are functioning properly.